Hinduism in the West Indies: Cayman Islands

 Hinduism is the fastest growing religion in the Cayman Islands, with the population skyrocketing in recent years.
 Previously, there were only 98 Hindus in the Caymans according to the 2000 census (about 0.25% of the population).
 In the 2008 census, the number of Hindus increased to 510 (1% of the total population).
 The 2010 Census showed the number of Hindus decreasing to 454 (0.8% of the total Cayman Islands population).
 In 2021, the Hindu population increased to 1,671 (2.4% of the population).

 Cuba

 Hindus who live in Cuba accounted for 0.2% of the population in 2010.

 Dominica

 A non-negligible amount of Hindus live in Dominica, accounting for under 0.1% of the population.

 Grenada

-According to the 2000 census and the National Census Report 2001, there were 156 Hindus in Grenada accounting 0.15% of the total population.
+According to ARDA, there were 866 Hindus in Grenada accounting 0.7% of the total population in 2020.

 Guadeloupe

 Hinduism is a minority religion in Guadeloupe, followed by a small fraction of Indo-Guadeloupeans.
 According to a statistics data, Hinduism is practised by 0.5% of the people in Guadeloupe.